-The scope of our review was limited to the contract term July 1, 2014 through June 30, 2015.
+The scope of our review was limited to the contract term July 1, 2015 through June 30, 2016.

 The monitoring review procedures included meeting with agency management and staff, reviewing board minutes and obtaining written representations from management.
-In addition, we examined certain financial records and supporting documentation necessary to ensure compliance with contractual requirements set forth in contract(s) L-3250 and L-3202.
+In addition, we examined certain financial records and supporting documentation necessary to ensure compliance with contractual requirements set forth in contract L-3424.
 Specific procedures included: